 - 18.01 The Union and Management agree that political activity is in many respects a volunteer activity and should be encouraged.
-Volunteers, Interns and Co-op Students may undertake activities on behalf of New Democratic Party Members of Parliament, to include the NDP Mentor Program set out in Article 18.04, but in doing so, no employee shall lose their employment, have their hours of work reduced, be prevented from attaining additional opportunities under Article 15 or exonerate the posting of any vacancy with the Bargaining Unit for the purpose of accommodating a volunteer or volunteers, an intern or interns, a co-op student or co-op students. - 18.02 Volunteers, interns and co-op students will be treated with dignity and respect and will be covered by the principles of the Agreement as described in the following articles: - No Harassment; - No Discrimination; - Hours of Work and Overtime (maximum hours of work); - Health and Safety. - 18.03 a) In general, internships should not be confused with volunteer work and volunteer work should not be labelled as an internship.
-An internship shall be linked to a recognized internship program that provides appropriate supervision, including the NDP Mentor Programoutlined in Article 18.04. - b) The Employer must meet each intern at the beginning of the internship and ensure that he or she is notified in writing of the terms and expectations of the internship, including duration, hours of work and responsibilities. - 18.03 Members of Parliament may enter in an NDP Mentor Program which provides per diem remuneration to volunteer participants to support a Member's local activities.
-Local activities are defined as community outreach with the Member, delivering communications material to the Members' constituents, providing assistance to regular staff with community outreach projects and other similar activities.
+Volunteers, Interns and Co-op Students may undertake activities on behalf of New Democratic Party Members of Parliament, but in doing so, no employee shall lose their employment, have their hours of work reduced, be prevented from attaining additional opportunities under Article 15 or exonerate the posting of any vacancy with the Bargaining Unit for the purpose of accommodating a volunteer or volunteers, an intern or interns, a co-op student or co-op students. - 18.02 Volunteers, interns and co-op students will be treated with dignity and respect and will be covered by the principles of the Agreement as described in the following articles: - No Harassment; - No Discrimination; - Hours of Work and Overtime (maximum hours of work); - Health and Safety. - 18.03 a) In general, internships should not be confused with volunteer work and volunteer work should not be labelled as an internship.
+An internship shall be linked to a recognized internship program that provides appropriate supervision and educational credit from their institution. - b) That prior to an intern being hired, Management works with Union staff to ensure sufficient resources exist to accommodate an intern.
+If such resources are not available and agreed upon by Management and Union staff, an intern cannot be hired. - c) The Employer must meet each intern at the beginning of the internship and ensure that they are notified in writing of the terms and expectations of the internship, including duration, hours of work and responsibilities.